DarrenLevine/cppserdes/README.md

 ## Known Limitations

-* Little endian is not yet supported
+* Little endian "serialization" is not yet supported (Note: little and big endian "platforms" ARE both supported)
 * Cannot bitcpy more than 0.25GB of data in a single function call (due to a memory-usage/speed design decision)
 * The examples are written using C++14 syntax for succinctness and simplicity, so if you're using an older compiler, templated fields might need to have their templates explicitly specified, for example: